gutucristian/HTTPAdServer/README.md

 Run `python3 client.py`

-This makes a call to Cognito, authenticates the user, receives a JWT token and uses it to hit the HTTP ad server at `https://api.gutucristian.com/ad_request?country=us&lang=eng`
+This makes a call to Cognito, authenticates the user, receives a JWT token and uses it to hit the HTTP ad server at `https://api.gutucristian.com/ad_request?country=us&lang=eng` (the JWT token is placed in the `Authorization` header)

 ```
 import requests